junqiangchen/GAN/README.md

 ## How to Use

-**1、i have implemented the GAN Model with tensorflow,you just download the project.**
+** 1、I have implemented the GAN Model with tensorflow,you just download the project.**

-**2、prepare data.download mnist data from http://yann.lecun.com/exdb/mnist/ ,faces data is very rich,you can download anything.**
+** 2. prepare data. download mnist data from http://yann.lecun.com/exdb/mnist/ ,faces data is very rich, you can download anything.**

-**3、when data is prepared,just run the face_gantest.py for training and generating face images,run the mnist_gantest.py for training and generating mnist images.**
+** 3. when data is prepared, just run the face_gantest.py for training and generating face images, run the mnist_gantest.py for training and generating mnist images.**

-**4、training the model on the GTX1080,it takes several hours,if you need,i will share those trained model,but it not very difficult,you can try on your own.**
+** 4. training the model on the GTX1080, it takes several hours, if you need, I will share those trained model, but it not very difficult, you can try on your own.**

 ## Result